 DO YOU THINK THAT WILL CONTINUE BEYOND THE PANDEMIC, AFTER THIS YEAR?
 IS THIS A PERMANENT SHIFT?

 In Denmark and particularly at Kvadrat there has always been a great deal of flexibility working from home.
-But if I look at the world on a larger scale, people will no longer accept that they have to be in the office, because they now proven that they can perform from home.
+But when I look at the world on a larger scale, people will no longer accept that they have to be in the office, because they now proven that they can perform from home.
 And actually also maybe this time has shown that people are much more motivated because they’re not so stressed.
-When I lived in London a while ago I had an hour commute, or an hour and a half on a really bad day.
+When I lived in London years ago I had an hour commute, or an hour and a half on a really bad day.
 You lose a lot of time travelling, which people can now spend either having an early meeting or having dinner with their kids instead of sitting on a train.
-There’s much to be said about wellbeing and happiness - especially in countries like the US where it really isn’t done to work from home.
+There’s much to be said about wellbeing and happiness - especially in countries like the US and Japan where it really isn’t done to work from home.
 I think there will be a big, big change.

 THERE’S THIS INTERESTING DIVIDE BETWEEN THOSE WHO MISS HUMAN CONTACT AND BELIEVE THERE IS A GREATER NEED FOR OFFICE LIFE, AND THOSE WHO THINK THAT WORKING FROM HOME AND FLEXIBILITY IS THE FUTURE.
 WHAT ARE YOUR THOUGHTS?